smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 This information is typically generated at time of device programming.
 In addition, with respect to each device, CommStackServer can request to store some number of additional fields of, in general, a variable size.
 Each such field is characterised by its field_id.
-Detaails of implementation of a storage to hold this data is beyond this document and is up to implementer as long as it provides required services.
+Details of implementation of a storage to hold this data is beyond this document and is up to implementer as long as it provides required services.

 II.
 Packet exchange